blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/ldap5.py.md

 # Answer

-It is a LDAP Injection issue. 'username' and 'secret_answer' parameters are not being checked for any malicious injectins.
+It is an LDAP Injection issue. 'username' and 'secret_answer' parameters are not being checked for any malicious injectins.
 The attacker can supply "admin)(!(&(1=0":"q))" combinations for login to the application. https://github.com/blabla1337/skf-labs/blob/master/python/Ldap-injection-harder